Symplectic configurations: a homological and computer-aided approach: The general scheme and main results

+With the preceding discussions understood, it is clear that the following questions are fundamental issues pertaining to this method:

+\begin{itemize} \item [{(1)}] Under what conditions are there only finitely many possible homological expressions for $D$ (here the symplectic structure is not fixed)?
+What are the basic structural properties of the set of potential homological expressions? \item [{(2)}] What is the mechanism to eliminate a homological expression of $D$ by specifying the areas of the surfaces $F_k$ in $D$?
+What is the set of possible areas for $F_k$ from which we can specify, and what are the basic structural properties? \end{itemize} Furthermore, note that our method has a natural, build-in computational component, i.e., under the assumption that there are only finitely many homological expressions of $D$, we will rely on computer programming to generate the set of all homological expressions of $D$, and then use computer programming to select an ``optimal" choice of the areas for the surfaces $F_k$ which we will specify.

-A special feature of the method is that it requires computer programming to do large computations.
-In this paper, we shall only address several fundamental theoretical questions pertaining to the method.
-The more practical, computational questions, such as algorithm design, efficiency, optimization, etc, will be dealt with when we apply the method to some specific (or specific type of) symplectic configurations, as how to handle these issues depends, in general, on the symplectic configurations under study.
-We expect our method will have a wider range of applications, i.e., beyond the work initiated in \cite{C,C1} concerning symplectic Calabi-Yau $4$-manifolds, see \cite{CGM}.
+Keeping in mind the computational feature of this method, we formulate in this paper a fairly general and practically applicable condition, and show that under this condition, it suffices to only consider a set of finitely many homological expressions of $D$.
+Moreover, we formulate a fairly simple and computational-friendly criterion for eliminating a given homological expression of $D$ by a given choice of areas of the surfaces $F_k$.
+The more ``practical", computational related questions, such as algorithm design, computational efficiency, optimization, etc, will be dealt with when we apply the method to some specific (or specific type of) symplectic configurations, as how to handle these issues depends on the symplectic configurations under consideration.

+With the preceding understood, we shall next give an overview of this method, along the way introducing some fundamental concepts and stating the main results of this paper, which occupies the remaining part of this section.